 I realise many of the readers here may already have come across this article from Daryl Wilson at Affluence Funds Management but felt it was worth a mention.
+This fund manager specialises in ASX LICs.
 I tend to agree with many of their views in articles I come across and this was no exception.
 I thought I would just comment further down about how some of the themes they brought up in the article may be impacting my own decision making.

 It’s been a while since I have discussed some of my specific investments.
 Partially as I have found it hard to get excited about new purchases, and partially because my portfolio has been quite disappointing in recent months!
 Here is the latest article from Affluence Funds Management.